eneko/eneko.github.io/projects/99-swift-problems/index.md

 Playground in Xcode.
 Classes and structures can be placed on the source files folder to keep the Playground clean.

-Another way, of course, is to crate an application for iOS, OS X or tvOS.
-From those, probably a command line application for OS X is the one that would make more sense.
+A better way, maybe, would be creating an Xcode project for an iOS, OS X or tvOS application or framework.
+This would make it very easy to test your solutions with Unit Tests and to guarantee 100% code coverage.
+An OS X command line application would also work, but it will require more configuration to get the unit tests ready.

 You can also create Swift files without an Xcode project and use `swift` or `swiftc` on the terminal to run the code.
 Use `swift build` if you have